paritytech/polkadot-sdk/docs/prdoc.md

 - `Node Operator`: Those who don't write any code and only run code.

-- `Runtime User`: Token holders who don't run anything but are involved in the network
+- `Runtime User`: Anyone using the runtime.
+This can be a token holder or a dev writing a front end for a chain.

 ## Tips